hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B-ay22-23-spring.md

 ## About the course

-CHEM 129B is the second part of the 2-semester sequence in organic chemistry laboratory.
+CHEM 129B is the second part of the year laboratory sequence in organic chemistry.
 As such it is primarily concerned with introducing intermediate level concepts and techniques used in organic chemistry.
 Although many of the techniques familiar to you from the first semester lab will be used, additional ones will be introduced including NMR, multi-step syntheses, green chemistry, and introduction to the chemical literature and research through project-based experiments.
 There will also be more emphasis on problem solving, the application of theory, and structure identification via IR and NMR spectroscopy.

 ### Course goal